 About one in three Veterans are believed to have high blood pressure.
 Are you one of them?

 One common reason for high blood pressure, or hypertension, is diet.
 Eating foods high in salt or fat can lead to big health problems.
 High blood pressure can cause heart disease, kidney disease, and stroke.
-But some diets can help.
+But simple changes to what you eat can help.

-DASH stands for “Dietary Approaches to Stop Hypertension”.
+DASH stands for “Dietary Approaches to Stop Hypertension.”
 This eating plan can help lower blood pressure.
-Following the DASH diet doesn’t require special foods.
-Instead, this diet focuses on daily and weekly nutrition goals.
-This eating plan recommends:
+Following the DASH eating plan doesn’t require special foods.
+Instead, DASH focuses on daily and weekly nutrition goals.
+Here are some key recommendations:

-Limiting foods high in saturated fat like fatty meats, full-fat dairy products, and tropical oils, such as coconut, palm kernel, and palm oils
+Limiting foods that are high in saturated fat, such as fatty meats, full-fat dairy products, and tropical oils, such as coconut, palm kernel, and palm oils

-When following the DASH diet, positive health changes are sometimes seen in a few weeks.
-The DASH diet helps control high blood pressure with heart-healthy food choices.
+When following the DASH eating plan, positive health changes are sometimes seen in a few weeks.
+The DASH eating plan helps control high blood pressure with heart-healthy food choices.
 It also reduces your risk for other problems including cancer, heart disease, osteoporosis, and diabetes.

 DASH meals with flavor

-Part of the DASH diet is reducing the amount of salt and fat in your diet.
+Part of the DASH eating plan is reducing the amount of salt and fat in your diet.
 When you prepare meals, check food labels for the sodium amount.
 Most dietary sodium comes from eating packaged foods, not from the salt that you add at the dinner table.
 Look at the label.
-You should be consuming less than 2,300mg of sodium a day.
-Foods labeled as “low sodium” have less than 140mg sodium per serving.
+You should be consuming less than 2,300 mg of sodium a day.
+Foods labeled as “low sodium” have less than 140 mg sodium per serving.
 Try these tips to add more flavor:

 Read the nutrition fact label